When the Mountains Called for Me

 Join me next time for the continuing adventures in training and awesomeness of preparing for the Tour.

 Mike Alexander is of Anishinaabe descent, originally from Swan Lake First Nation in Treaty #1 Territory.
-He is an emerging graphic novelist, contemporary painter and (extremely) amateur triathlete currently living in James Bay.
+He is an emerging graphic novelist, contemporary painter and (extremely) amateur triathlete currently living in Kamloops.
 Mike is a grassroots rider for Easton Cycling, and believes that diversity and inclusion in endurance sport is important.